akshaysasikumar30/vidyalai_interview_challenge/README.md

 - [x] Fix carousel scrolling UI: When navigation buttons are clicked, ensure a new image is shown.
 Additionally, center the carousel navigation buttons vertically relative to the image.

-- [] Replace dummy images by fetching each album of post using "https://jsonplaceholder.typicode.com/albums/1/photos" in /api/v1/posts route.
+- [not completed] Replace dummy images by fetching each album of post using "https://jsonplaceholder.typicode.com/albums/1/photos" in /api/v1/posts route.

 - [x] Make the top nav bar sticky during scrolling.